pbek/nixbit/README.md

 ## NixOS Module

-The flake includes a NixOS module to configure nixbit system-wide:
+The flake includes a NixOS module to configure nixbit system-wide.
+This allows you to manage Nixbit configuration declaratively in your NixOS configuration.

+### Basic Usage

 ```nix
 # In your flake.nix inputs